ivberg/ContextShare/README.md

 7. Push to the branch: `git push origin feature/amazing-feature`
 8. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🔒 Security & Privacy
+## Security & Privacy

 Focused on safe local workspace operations:

 - HTTPS-only remote catalog sources
-- Path traversal & filename sanitization
+- Path traversal and filename sanitization
 - User-created runtime resources are never deleted
-- No telemetry / tracking collected by this extension
+- No telemetry or tracking collected by this extension

 Resources:
 - [Security Policy](./SECURITY.md)